jodha/SimpleRenderEngine/README.md

     cd [directory-to-install-into]
     git clone --recurse-submodules https://github.com/estrac/SimpleRenderEngine.git sre

-In the above command, 'sre' is the installation directory that will be created for sre.
-Note that if you have forked the repository you should replace 'estrac' with your username.
+In the above command, `sre` is the installation directory that will be created for SRE.
+Note that if you have forked the repository you should replace `estrac` with your username.

 Go to the installation directory: